 Take the SIP Week challenge this September and help find a cure for paralysis.
 We can all make a difference and together we can find a cure for paralysis.

 Almost every single day in Australia, someone just like me has their life changed forever by a spinal cord injury.
 More than 12,000 Australians are currently living with a spinal cord injury with an estimated 300 - 400 new cases each year.

 S.I.P Week - Spinal Injury Project is a fun, engaging way to help the Perry Cross Spinal Research Foundation move forwards towards a cure.
 SIP Week encourages EVERYONE to join together and drink every beverage, tea, coffee, wine, juice - the lot! - for one week, through a straw and raise funds for life changing spinal cord injury research being conducted at Griffith University.

-You don't have to run a marathon, or even break a sweat, just drink all your beverages through a straw during spinal injury awareness week from the 5th - 11th September and help us find a cure for paralysis.
+You don't have to run a marathon, or even break a sweat, just drink all your beverages through a straw during spinal injury awareness week from the 3rd to the 9th September and help us find a cure for paralysis.

 Let's get SIPPING!
-START FUNDRAISING today and together we can make everything possible!
-Click on the Research Link above to learn more about the exciting plans for a human clinical trial using the patients own Olfactory Ensheating Cells from the nose, the same research pioneered by the 2017 Australian of the Year - Emeritus Professor Alan Mackay-Sim.
+START FUNDRAISING (link to START FUNDRAISING PAGE) today and together we can make everything possible!
+Click on the Research Link above to learn more about the exciting plans for a human clinical trial using the patients own Olfactory Ensheathing Cells from the nose, the same research pioneered by the 2017 Australian of the Year - Emeritus Professor Alan Mackay-Sim.